 We are a leading developer and operator of high-performance data centers in China.
 Our facilities are strategically located in China's primary economic hubs where demand for high-performance data center services is concentrated.
 Our data centers have large net floor area, high power capacity, density and efficiency, and multiple redundancy across all critical systems.
-We are carrier and cloud neutral, which enables our customers to connect to all major PRC telecommunications carriers, and to access a number of the largest PRC cloud service providers, whom we host in our facilities.
-We offer colocation and managed services, including a unique and innovative managed cloud value proposition.
-We have a 16-year track record of service delivery, successfully fulfilling the requirements of some of the largest and most demanding customers for outsourced data center services in China.
-Our base of approximately 400 customers consists predominantly of large Internet companies, financial institutions, telecommunications and IT service providers, and large domestic private sector and multinational corporations.
-As of December 31, 2016, we had an aggregate net floor area of 60,982 sqm in service, 89.0% of which was committed, and an aggregate net floor area of 25,055 sqm under construction.
+We are carrier and cloud-neutral, which enables our customers to connect to all major PRC telecommunications carriers, and to access a number of the largest PRC cloud service providers, whom we host in our facilities.
+We offer colocation and managed services, including direct private connection to major public cloud platforms.
+We have a 17-year track record of service delivery, successfully fulfilling the requirements of some of the largest and most demanding customers for outsourced data center services in China.
+Our base of approximately 500 customers consists predominantly of cloud service providers, large Internet companies, financial institutions, telecommunications and IT service providers, and large domestic private sector and multinational corporations.
+As of December 31, 2017, we had an aggregate net floor area of 101,258 sqm in service, 91.8% of which was committed, and an aggregate net floor area of 24,505 sqm under construction, 39.0% of which was pre-committed.

 The market for high-performance data center services in China is experiencing strong growth.
-According to 451 Research, the market is expected to increase from US\$1.5 billion in 2015 to US\$2.4 billion in 2018, representing a compound annual growth rate, or CAGR, of 16.6%.
-Over the same period, the high-performance carrier-neutral data center services market in China is expected to grow with a higher CAGR of 20.5%.
-Demand is driven by the confluence of several secular economic and industry trends, including: rapid growth of the Internet, e-commerce and big data; rising adoption of cloud computing and server virtualization, which requires data centers with higher power capacity, density and efficiency; increasing criticality of information technology and data in the enterprise environment which requires data centers with higher reliability; and growing reliance by enterprises on outsourcing as a solution to the increasing complexity and cost of managing mission-critical IT infrastructure.
+Demand is driven by the confluence of several secular economic and industry trends, including: rapid growth of the Internet, e-commerce, e-payments and big data; rising adoption of cloud computing and server virtualization, which requires data centers with higher power capacity, density and efficiency; increasing criticality of information technology and data in the enterprise environment which requires data centers with higher reliability; and growing reliance by enterprises on outsourcing as a solution to the increasing complexity and cost of managing mission-critical IT infrastructure.
 We believe that, as a result of this strong demand and the challenges of sourcing, developing and operating new facilities that meet the required standard, there is a relative scarcity of high-performance data center capacity in China.

 Our portfolio of data centers and secured expansion capacity are strategically located to address this growing demand.
 We operate our data centers to service our customers predominantly in Shanghai, Beijing, Shenzhen, Guangzhou and Chengdu, the primary financial, commercial, industrial and communications hubs in each region of China.
 We have also established a presence in Hong Kong which we believe is another important market for our customers.
 Our data centers are located in close proximity to the corporate headquarters and key operation centers of many large enterprises, providing convenient access for our customers.
 Furthermore, the extensive multi-carrier telecommunications networks in these markets enable our customers to enhance the performance and lower the cost of connectivity to our facilities.
+In addition to our presence in core markets, we recently entered in an agreement with one of our largest customers for the development and operation of a data center campus in Hebei province, China.